Novel Coronavirus (2019-nCoV)

 Emergency Financial Aid Funds

 The Coronavirus Aid, Relief, and Economic Security (CARES) Act application period has closed.
 All applicants will be notified of their award status no later than May 29, 2020.
-For more information, see LSCO's plan for distributing emergency financial aid funds.
+For more information, see how LSCO distributed the emergency financial aid funds.

 STATEMENT FROM PRESIDENT THOMAS JOHNSON REGARDING COVID-19